Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-subscription.md

 ## useSubscription

-Establishes a new subscription using the `subscriptionFactory`.
+Establishes a new subscription using the given `subscriptionFactory`.
 This subscription persists across renders, and is destroyed when the component unmounts.
-Only being re-established if any of the dependencies change, destroying the previous subscription in the process.
+If any of the dependencies change between render, the previous subscription will be destroy and a new subscription established using the `subscriptionFactory`.

 ```ts
 function useSubscription(